d-prieto/2026IBComputerScienceCaseStudy/context definitions.md

   ### Intelligence (in context of cybersecurity)

-  The term intelligence stands for knowledge in the context of cybersecurity this knowledge concerns cybersecurity threats.
-It is developed by analyzing various sources of information.
+  The term intelligence stands for knowledge in the context of cybersecurity this knowledge concerns cybersecurity threats, developed by analyzing various sources of information.

   sources: https://thecyberwire.com/glossary/intelligence